SkyAPM/SkyAPM-php-sdk/docs/install-agent.md

 #Mobile agent to system directory
 cp sky-php-agent-linux-X64 /usr/local/bin/
 ```
-##Select startup script and log output method
+## Select startup script and log output method
-#If you use CentOS 7 Use the startup script below to
+# If you use CentOS 7 Use the startup script below to  You need to change the corresponding address, version
 ```shell script
 [Unit]
 Description=The Sw-Php-Agent Process Manager